Minimum Degree Requirements

 Please refer to Walden’s catalog for more information about degree requirements.

-This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 1-866-492-5336.

 |Tuition-Coursework||73 quarter credits||$610 per quarter hour for coursework credits||$44,530^|